microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

 This test checks that the Utility Service is available and working on the builds of the MakeCode editor under test.

-This test should be carried out in the iOS app only, as this feature is not available on the Android app.
+This test should be carried out with:
+- Android app
+- iOS app

 Steps:
 1. Flash the micro:bit with this MakeCode programme, using any method: